KorbinianKuhn/ramses-auth/README.md

 access capabilities, ticket invalidation, usage limitation and payload encryption.

-Click [here](https://github.com/KorbinianKuhn/ramses) for a detailed explanation of RAMSES.
+A detailed explanation of RAMSES will follow.

 ## Installation